javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 `Symbol` is a primitive type for unique identifiers.

-Symbols are created with `Symbol(name)` call.
+Symbols are created with `Symbol()` call with an optional description.

 Symbols are always different values, even if they have the same name.
-If we want same-named symbols to be equal, then we should use the global registry: `Symbol.for(name)` returns (creates if needed) a global symbol with the given name.
+If we want same-named symbols to be equal, then we should use the global registry: `Symbol.for(key)` returns (creates if needed) a global symbol with `key` as the name.
 Multiple calls of `Symbol.for` return exactly the same symbol.

 Symbols have two main use cases: